nicer00ster/lofimedia/README.md

 - [x] Allow users to "add to playlist" within the search screen
 - [x] Transfer search functionality to redux
 - [ ] Have app up and running on both iOS and Android with near identical UI & functionality
-- [ ] Fill up profile page with relative information
+- [x] Fill up profile page with relative information
+- [ ] Add follow user feature
+- [ ] Add follower/following count in profile page
 - [x] Add delay to the logout button and display loading indicator
 - [x] Add authentication methods to drawer screen (Login & Logout)
 - [x] Add social icons to drawer screen
 - [x] Fixed error routing from nested screen within tab back to root
 - [x] Add the heart track feature
 - [x] Display heart count on each track via single view
-- [ ] After user adds song to playlist from search page, close the modal
+- [x] After user adds song to playlist from search page, close the modal
-- [ ] If user presses play button from search page or playlist page, change the track and bring them home
+- [x] If user presses play button from search page or playlist page, change the track and bring them home
 - [x] Build a superuser page (add music, delete music)
+- [ ] Have playlist buttons working.

 ### Installing